hirzi/LSD/README.md

 # Requirements for LSD

   Firstly, a demographic model needs to be defined.
 Definition and choice of the demographic model should i) be informed by knowledge of the study system, ii) be motivated by the model’s capacity to provide a useful approximation of a biological process of interest, and iii) be sufficiently simple to remain computationally tractable.
 Additionally, given that we condition the inference of selection on demographic parameters, the model should be formulated according to whether deviation in N<sub>E</sub> or M<sub>E</sub> is desired for the inference of selection.
 Finally, the model should be able to sufficiently describe the neutral genetic variation of the system.
-This can be validated by demonstrating that the observed data can be accurately and sufficiently captured by the simulated data (e.g. in terms of summary statistics)
+This can be validated by demonstrating that the observed data can be accurately and sufficiently captured by the simulated data (e.g. in terms of summary statistics).

   To estimate neutral demographic parameters in the first step, we need an a priori set of regions that we believe reflect neutral evolution.
 Such a set may be informed by the particular structural or functional class the sites belong to and may e.g. consist of genomic regions not linked to structural annotations.
 Alternatively, given that LSD is very robust to mis-specification of the neutral set, we may rely on the whole genome or a random subset of the genome to reflect neutral diversity.